UK Web Focus

 Coincidentally earlier today I was looking for blog posts about the VALA 2012 conference which UKOLN Director Liz Lyon had spoken at recently.
 As illustrated my Google search provided a link which Aaron had recently shared on Friendfeed.
 My trusted librarian contact is helping me to find resources which may be of interest to me on Google as well as Twitter.

 Last year Aaron richly deserved to win a Library Mover and Shaker award.
 Although I’ve never met Aaron we have spoken on Skype and had discussions on Twitter and via our blogs.
-I’m pleased that recent technological developments are now enabling me to gain value form the resouces which Aaron is ‘frictionlessly’ sharing on services such as Twitter and Friendfeed.
+I’m pleased that recent technological developments are now enabling me to gain value form the resources which Aaron is ‘frictionlessly’ sharing on services such as Twitter and Friendfeed.
 Who are the other librarians I should also follow in order to ensure that I can keep up to date with new developments, I wonder?
 Or to put it another way, I have found one intelligent agent who searches the web and finds content of interest to me.
 I’d like another one please!

-Posted in Social Web, Twitter | 4 Comments »
+Posted in Social Web, Twitter | 5 Comments »

 Favouriting Tweets, Openness and Frictionless Sharing

-Posted by Brian Kelly (UK Web Focus) on 6 February 2012
+Posted by Brian Kelly on 6 Feb 2012

 Yesterday I favourited (or should I say ‘favorited’) a tweet from @lisaharris which had a link to an article on “Scholars Seek Better Ways to Track Impact Online” published in The Chronicle of Higher Education.
 An hour or so later I received a direct message (DM) asking me if I was interested in exploring possibilities of joint work in this area.
 We exchanged a few messages and agreed to discuss this more using a technology which allows for more in-depth discussions – the telephone :-)